 by John R. Gillingham

 A former visiting fellow at Harvard’s Center for European Studies, Gillingham isn’t just some rabid Euro-sceptic.
 His unrelenting dissection of the EU’s institutional problems from their initial foundation will leave many readers convinced of the inevitability of the Union’s fall.
 And yet, the author’s unfailing negativity risks provoking a backlash in any reader with a half-questioning mind.
 Is it really all that bad?
 Can a great continent not re-invent itself?
 We suspect that many readers of Gillingham’s work may already be fellow travelers, and in this case the book will not disappoint.
 For those readers who are as yet undecided on the EU, this book provides challenging questions that need to be answered if the EU isn’t just going to continue its current slow-stumble death march.
+Now available in a much enlarged and expanded second edition.

 The Euro: How a Common Currency Threatens the Future of Europe